-- Facilitate any relevant pastoral support with the clear aim of improving attendance as much as possible whilst supporting the underlying health issue. - Consider adjustments to practice and policies to help meet the needs of the pupil who is struggling to attend school, as well as making formal reasonable adjustments under section 20 of the Equality Act 2010 where a pupil has a disability.
-Any adjustments should be agreed by, and regularly reviewed with the pupil, their parents, and the local authority. - Register the child using the absent using code I (unable to attend because of illness) - Consider whether a time-limited phased return to school would be appropriate, for example for those affected by anxious feelings about school attendance.
-The school can access the many EBSA tools and guidance documents available in these situations and seek the support from the Regional Safeguarding Lead where required. - In all situations, the school will support pupils back into school following a lengthy or unavoidable period of absence and provide support to build confidence and bridge gaps.
+- Facilitate any relevant pastoral support with the clear aim of improving attendance as much as possible whilst supporting the underlying health issue. - Consider adjustments to practice and policies to help meet the needs of the pupil who is struggling to attend school, as well as making formal reasonable adjustments under section 20 of the Equality Act (2010) where a pupil has a disability.
+Any adjustments should be agreed by, and regularly reviewed with the pupil, their parents/carers, and the local authority. - Register the child using the absent using code I in situations where a child is unable to attend because of illness (short term. - Consider whether a time-limited phased return to school would be appropriate, for example, those out of school for a longer time due to being affected by anxious feelings about school attendance or other mental health/physical health reason (see below for part-time timetable).
+The school can access the many EBSA tools and guidance documents available in these situations and seek the support from the Regional Safeguarding Lead where required.

+In all situations, the school will support pupils back into school following a lengthy or unavoidable period of absence and provide support to build confidence and bridge gaps